ASHISHAVHAD/ByteHunters/README.md

 ### Detailed File Roles

-*   **app.py:** Initializes the Flask app, connects to the MySQL database, manages user sessions (Flask-Login), and defines all URL routes.
-It coordinates data flow between the frontend and the utility modules.
+*   **app.py:** Initializes the Flask app, connects to the MySQL database, manages user sessions (Flask-Login), and defines all URL routes (including the API endpoints used by the extension).
+*   **bytehunters-extension/:** Contains the client-side code for the browser extension. `popup.js` captures user input and sends it to the running Flask server via REST API.
 *   **utils/scraper.py:** Contains the `extract_text_from_url` function.
 It handles HTTP requests, parses HTML, removes script/style tags, and truncates text to fit LLM context limits.
 *   **utils/llm_api.py:** Manages the connection to Google Gemini.
-It constructs the prompt instructions, sends the payload, and parses the returned JSON structure containing claims, verdicts, and reasoning.
+It constructs the prompt instructions, sends the payload, and parses the returned JSON structure.
 *   **utils/report_gen.py:** Uses `ReportLab` and `Matplotlib` to programmatically draw a PDF document.
-It generates pie charts for validity distribution and formats the claim data into a readable table layout.
-*   **templates/base.html:** Acts as the master template.
-All other pages extend this file to ensure consistent navigation bars, footers, and script loading.
+*   **templates/base.html:** Acts as the master template ensuring consistent navigation and layout across all pages.

 ## Installation and Setup